-Using the 5 TEST Key
+Using the [5] TEST Key

-The TEST key puts your system into the Walk Test mode, which allows each protection point to be checked for proper operation.
+- The TEST key puts your system into Test mode, which allows each protection point to be checked for proper operation. - 1.
+Disarm the system and close all protected windows, doors, etc. READY should be displayed.